 Sunday | 10 a.m. - 11:30 p.m.

 Hours subject to change due to staffing.

 Rules and Regulations

 The following rules and regulations must be adhered to when working in the Library Classroom:

-Use of the Library Classroom must comply with the ITS Lab Policy, ITS Acceptable Use Policy, and the Copyright Infringement Policy.
+Use of the Library Classroom must comply with the ITS Acceptable Use Policy and the Copyright Infringement Policy.

 - If the Library Classroom is not already reserved for library sessions, faculty may request to use the classroom for single class sessions if requiring use of the technology available in the classroom.

 - Priority for scheduling use of the Library Classroom will be given to library sessions.

 - The Library Classroom may not be reserved as the primary classroom for semester-long courses.

 - At no time can the classroom be left unsupervised; instructors are responsible for supervising their students in the classroom at all times during their reserved session.